HomeDing/homeding.github.io/recipes/ntpclock2.md

 Here an additional [Value Element] is used to control the brightness of a display.

-The [RTCState Element] is used save the current brightness value for a reboot.
+The [State Element] is used save the current brightness value for a reboot.

 ![image](/recipes/ntpclock2.jpg "w600")